-A Guide To Soaking And Activating Nuts & Seeds
+A Complete Guide To Soaking Nuts & Seeds

-When you soak nuts and seeds before consumption it helps activate the enzymatic properties (properties that make them more digestible) that lie dormant once they have been dried.
+When you soak nuts and seeds before consumption it helps activate the enzymatic properties (properties that make them more digestible) that lie dormant once they have been dried and deactivate anti-nutrients like phytic acid.

 The soaking process activates the enzymes making them more easily digested and absorbed - basically your body will thank you.
 This process is activating the germination process that takes a nut or seed from something so small to blossom into a full-grown plant.
 Soaking nuts and seeds not only makes them easier for the body to break down but also improves flavor and texture when making plant milk or vegan cheeses - now your blender will thank you.